emb-riscv/specs-markdown/csrs.md

 exception.
 Otherwise, `mtval` is never written by the implementation, though it may be explicitly written by software.

+This CSR is identical with `mtval` from the RISC-V privileged profile.

 ## RISC-V compatibility CSRs

-These CSRs are mandated by the RISC-V Volume I, Chapter 2.8, for the `rdcycle` and `rdinstret` instructions.
+The RISC-V Volume I, Chapter 2.8, mentions two mandatory instructions, `rdcycle` and `rdinstret`; to implement them, two CSRs are required:

 - cycle: available as `hcb.cyclecnt`
 - instret: available as `hcb.instcnt`

-Other RISC-V registers from RISC-V Volume II, but not actively used:
+The RISC-V Volume II, mentions other CSRs, but it is not clear which one are mandatory, if any:

 - mstatus: not needed, there is only one bit needed, mie, which is now n the `iena` CSR.
 - mie: not needed, interrupts are enabled in the HIC registers